vippsas/vipps-woocommerce/README.txt

 * Fixed: KCO compatibility `headers already output` notice no longer shows on every page when debug mode is enabled.
 * Fixed: Set payment method to Vipps Recurring on the subscription after paying with the Vipps Recurring EPM in KCO.
 This is likely caused by a WooCommerce bug.
 * Refactor: `capture_payment` should no longer create a charge if a RESERVED charge does not exist.
+* Fixed: Now sets the correct order status for RESERVED payments when paying with Vipps through KCO.

 = 1.12.4 =
 * Fixed: Product names no longer use the default context, meaning it will no longer get overridden by themes or plugins and show HTML in the Vipps app or app-switch screen.